 - Other personal data, such as IP address, or your image and voice if you participate in a recorded meeting or event with us.

 You can find detailed information on how we keep your data safe in our Information Security page.

 When purchasing directly from Balsamiq we collect data from you in order to complete the transaction and provide you access to our Online Service or Licensed Product.
 To make it as secure as possible, your credit card information (including number, expiration date and CVC security code) is sent securely to our payment processor directly from your browser.
 The processor validates it and sends us a validation code we can use to finish the purchase.

-In the case of our Subscription Services (Balsamiq Cloud, Balsamiq Wireframes for Google Drive, and myBalsamiq) the processor stores your credit card information as well as your billing contact information in order to process your monthly or annual automatic renewals, or to allow you to upgrade or downgrade your subscription without re-entering a credit card number.
+In the case of our Subscription Services (Balsamiq Cloud, and Balsamiq Wireframes for Google Drive) the processor stores your credit card information as well as your billing contact information in order to process your monthly or annual automatic renewals, or to allow you to upgrade or downgrade your subscription without re-entering a credit card number.